Mchikky/Project-5/README.md

 - Generation of graphics and visual representation of data
 - Insights and Recommendations

-Data Preprocessing
+## Data Preprocessing
 - Imported 3 excel worksheets.
 - Data cleaning using the following steps:
 - Filled missing data with zero.
 - Joined the 3 data tables.

-Exploratory Data Analysis
+## Exploratory Data Analysis
 - Key Performance Indicators (KPIs)
 - Summarized the data into total sales by each categories, total profit and the best selling category.
 - Checked for the outliers, normality, and caluclated zscores.

-Generation of graphics and visual representation of data
+##vGeneration of graphics and visual representation of data
 - Use bar plots for summaries, line graph for trends and scatter plot for relationships.

-Insights and Recommendations
+## Insights and Recommendations